Aurelia-Axis/InsurO/README.md

 ## Solution
 We will builda an AI-powered parametric insurance system that automatically detects disruptions, compensates workers for lost income.
-Instead of traditional claim-based insurance, GigShield uses real-time data monitoring and AI-driven triggers to automatically detect disruptions and compensate workers for lost income.
+Instead of traditional claim-based insurance, InsurO uses real-time data monitoring and AI-driven triggers to automatically detect disruptions and compensate workers for lost income.

 The platform also acts as an earnings intelligence system, helping workers identify high-demand zones and reduce income loss before it happens.

 ## Core System Concepts
-GigShield operates on three main pillars:
+InsurO operates on three main pillars:

 1️.
 Income Protection with Parametric Automation:- Automatically compensates workers when disruptions reduce their delivery earnings.